 Proposed Amendments to the Land Use Ordinance

-This webpage summarizes and provides drafts of both pending and approved proposed amendments to the City of Ellsworth’s land use ordinance (Chapter 56 Unified Development Ordinance) (direct link to City Ordinance page).
+This webpage summarizes and provides drafts of both pending and approved proposed amendments to the City of Ellsworth’s land use ordinance (Chapter 56 Unified Development Ordinance).
 Any questions about these proposals can be sent to firstname.lastname@example.org, or by calling 207-669-6615.

 PENDING PROPOSED AMENDMENTS:

 Solar Energy Systems & Energy Storage Systems – The proposed amendments would establish standards to regulate the installation, operation, maintenance, decommissioning, and abandonment of solar energy systems and energy storage systems in the City.
 Proposed amendments include:

 - Create additional categories and allowable uses in Article 3, Section 307 Table of Land Uses

 - Create additional entries in Article 14 Definitions

 - Add the following sections to Article 8 Performance Standards

 - Section 824 Energy Storage Systems

 - Section 825 Facility Operations, maintenance, Decommissioning, and Abandonment